 1. Fungal infection by Podosphaera xanthii

-Likelihood: HighPowdery mildew on zucchini is primarily caused by fungi in the order Erysiphales, with Podosphaera xanthii the usual species on cucurbits.
+Likelihood: HighPowdery mildew on Zucchini is primarily caused by fungi in the order Erysiphales, with Podosphaera xanthii the usual species on cucurbits.
 Spores land on leaves and germinate when humidity is moderate to high and temperatures are in the range of 65-85°F (18-29°C).

 Identification